 - Legal activity which is hidden from authorities (e.g. to avoid paying tax)

-The underground economy is also referred to as: ‘black market’ ‘shadow economy’, ‘parallel economy’.
+The underground economy may also be referred to as the ‘black market’, ‘shadow economy’, ‘parallel economy’.

 The underground economy includes activities, such as

 - Criminal activity e.g. selling of drugs on the street,

 - Labourers paid in cash and not declaring to the taxman

 - Borrowing from ‘loan sharks’ at extortionate interest rates

 - Barter economy e.g. paying for legal services with goods/services

 The size of the underground economy varies depending on the country.
 It is hard to measure, but estimates suggest the underground economy accounts for about 7-8% of the US and UK economies, but, in Russia, it could be as high as 40-50%.